 Corollary 1.
-When losses are linear or exponential, there exists a unique candidate platform x^ such that all voters with ideal points more extreme than x^ prefer a candidate with this platform to face off the incumbent in the general election over any other candidate.
-Then, the Condorcet winner is the more moderate of x{m_L} and x^ .
+When losses are linear or exponential, there exists a unique $x^$ such that it is the optimal candidate platform for all voters whose ideal points more extreme; for all voters whose ideal points are more moderate than $x^$ , the optimal challenger shares their ideology.
+The Condorcet winner is the more moderate of $x{m_1}$ and $x^$ .

-Thus, for the special cases of linear and exponential losses, there exists a platform x^ such that all primary voters with more extreme ideal points agree that a candidate with that ideology optimally trades off electability for ideology.
-That is to say, for voters with ideologies $x \le x^$, the gain in the probability of winning with someone slightly more moderate than x^ would be too Bueno de Mesquita, 2006), log-supermodularity (Milgrom and Roberts, 1990), and ratio dominance (Kartik, Lee, and Rappoport, 2022).
+Thus, for the special cases of linear and exponential losses, there exists a platform $x^$ such that all primary voters to the left of that platform agree that a candidate with ideology $x^$ optimally trades off electability for ideology.
+That is to say, for voters with ideologies $x \le x^$ , the gain in the probability of winning with someone slightly more moderate than $x^$ would be too little to from uncertainty is independent of voters' ideal points.
+Proposition 1 generalizes this result to a broader class of functions.
+In a related result, Duggan (2014) shows that the median voter is decisive over lotteries when the difference in the expected utilities of lotteries is monotonic in voter types.
+This condition does not hold in the present context, so I work with the weaker notion of single-crossing differences (Kartik, Lee, and Rappoport, 2023).